nih-at/libzip/INSTALL.md

 For supporting bzip2-compressed zip archives, you need [bzip2](http://bzip.org/).

+For supporting xz-compressed zip archives, you need [liblzma](https://tukaani.org/xz/) which is part of xz.

 For AES (encryption) support, you need one of these cryptographic libraries, listed in order of preference: